elastic/terraform-provider-ec/docs/resources/ec_deployment.md

 ##### Topology

-The optional `kibana.topology` block supports the following settings:
+The optional `kibana.topology` block supports the following arguments:

 * `instance_configuration_id` - (Optional) Default instance configuration of the deployment template.
 No need to change this value since Kibana has only one _instance type_.
 * `size` - (Optional) Amount of memory (RAM) per topology element in the "<size in GB>g" notation.
 When omitted, it defaults to the deployment template value.